Particular/docs.particular.net/README.md

 ## Anchors

-On addition to standard markdown is the auto creating anchors for headings
+One addition to standard markdown is the auto creation of anchors for headings.

-So if you have a heading like this
+So if you have a heading like this:

     ## My Heading

-it will be converted to
+it will be converted to this:

     <h2>
       <a name="my-heading"/>
       My Heading
     </h2>

-Which means elsewhere in the page you can link to it with
+Which means elsewhere in the page you can link to it with this:

     [Goto My Heading](#My-Heading)